Dan Harmon: Community (2009–2012; 2014–2015)

 In 2009, Harmon's sitcom Community, inspired by his own community college experiences, was picked up by NBC to be in its fall lineup.
 Harmon served as executive producer and showrunner for 3 seasons until May 18, 2012, when it was announced that Harmon was being terminated from his position on Community as a result of creative conflicts between himself and Sony executives.
 On June 1, 2013, Harmon announced that he would be returning to Community, serving as co-showrunner along with Chris McKenna; this was confirmed by Sony Pictures on June 10.
-NBC cancelled the show after its fifth season in May 2014, after which Harmon announced on June 30, 2014 that Yahoo! had renewed the series for a 13-episode sixth season to air online on Yahoo!
+NBC cancelled the show after its fifth season in May 2014, after which Harmon announced on June 30, 2014, that Yahoo! had renewed the series for a 13-episode sixth season to air online on Yahoo!
 Screen.
+In a 2024 interview, returning star Yvette Nicole Brown confirmed that Community movie's script is ready, and the movie is in the works.

 Harmontown and Harmonquest (2011–2019)

 On May 23, 2011, Harmon began hosting a monthly live comedy show and podcast at Meltdown Comics in Hollywood called Harmontown.
 After his firing from Community, the show became weekly.
 The show is co-hosted by Jeff B. Davis.
-Notably, Harmontown has featured a regular segment where the hosts played an ongoing campaign of pen-and-paper role-playing games, first Dungeons & Dragons, and later Shadowrun, with the help of show Game Master Spencer Crittenden.
+Harmontown has included a regular segment where the hosts played an ongoing campaign of pen-and-paper role-playing games, first Dungeons & Dragons, and later Shadowrun, with the help of show Game Master Spencer Crittenden.
 The segment inspired the Seeso original animated series HarmonQuest.
-The show has featured guests such as Kumail Nanjiani, Curtis Armstrong, Bobcat Goldthwait, Mitch Hurwitz, Aubrey Plaza, Eric Idle, Greg Proops, Jason Sudeikis, Zoe Lister-Jones, Ryan Stiles, as well as Harmon's then-wife, podcaster Erin McGathy.
-Harmon and Davis took the show on tour in early 2013, broadcasting from Austin, Nashville, Somerville, Massachusetts, Brooklyn, Rhode Island, and more.
-The tour became the subject of a documentary produced by director Neil Berkeley that follows Harmon, Davis, McGathy, and Crittenden.
-The documentary, also called Harmontown, premiered at the Austin Film Festival SXSW on March 8, 2014.
+The show has included multiple celebrity guests.
+Harmon and Davis took the show on tour in early 2013, which was the subject of a documentary.
+The documentary, also called Harmontown, was produced by director Neil Berkeley that follows Harmon, Davis, McGathy, and Crittenden.
+It premiered at the Austin Film Festival SXSW on March 8, 2014.
 On September 10, 2019, the Harmontown Twitter account announced that the podcast would be coming to an end, and its final episode was published on December 5, 2019.

 Starburns Industries (2010–2020)

 During the first season of Community, Harmon also co-founded Starburns Industries with several people including Dino Stamatopoulos, who played a character called Star-Burns on Community.
 In its first year, the company produced a stop-motion episode of Community which garnered the company an Emmy Award for Outstanding Achievement in Animation.
 Starburns Industries was then involved in the creation of Rick and Morty and animated films Anomalisa and Bubbles.
-It has also produced two more Adult Swim series, Moral Orel and Mary Shelley’s Frankenhole.
+It has also produced season 2 of Mary Shelley's Frankenhole and the special Beforel Orel for Adult Swim, HarmonQuest for Seeso and VRV and Animals for HBO.

 In 2013, Harmon published the book You'll Be Perfect When You're Dead.

 Harmon left the company in 2020.
+The studio's output declined steadily after the departure, with their only released projects after 2020 being The Freak Brothers and Slippin' Jimmy.